Visa Extension Status: Can You Stay in the U.S.?

 If your tourist visa is about to expire, one of the most stressful questions you may face is this: can you legally stay in the United States while your visa extension status is pending?

 As a language professional who works closely with immigration documentation, I frequently see how confusion about visa extension processing time creates anxiety.
-Many applicants worry about overstaying, violating regulations, or affecting future immigration filings.
+In many cases, applicants worry about overstaying, violating regulations, or affecting future immigration filings.

 While I am not an immigration attorney and cannot provide legal advice, I can explain how USCIS documentation requirements work and why translation accuracy matters during this waiting period.